AliNematDoost/VictoriaMetrics_Pipeline_Document/README.md

 Now Grafana is accessible in `http://nematdoust.osdl.ir/` with defauld credentials.

-I have added two pre-built dashboards for VMSingle and VMAgent and also created a datasource to VMSingle and tried to expose metrics that are not, in order to avoid `No Data` in dashboard panels.
+I have added two pre-built dashboards ( 10229 and 12683 ) for VMSingle and VMAgent and also created a datasource to VMSingle and tried to expose metrics that are not, in order to avoid `No Data` in dashboard panels.

 ## Alerting Pipeline